 How Do the Taxes Work For Creators?

 The taxes aren't just applicable to the investors, but they apply to the sellers as well.
-However, sellers will only have to report their sales as ordinary income.
+However, sellers will only have to report their sales as ordinary income as part of their revenue streams.
 For creators in the business of creating NFTs, they can deduct business-related expenses to help reduce the tax bill they encounter.

-It's important to understand how NFT purchases work for investors, so you understand all accounting needs before making any purchases.
+It's important to understand how these purchases work for investors, so you understand all NFT accounting needs and what goes in the balance sheet before making any purchases.
 Those who actively trade bitcoin are advantageous because the taxes work similarly to those on crypto trading.

 An investor that purchases ether when it's valued at 1 ETH for ($200) is looking to make a purchase in the NFT market.
 The value of 1 ETH in January 2021 was around $2,000.
 If he were to make an NFT purchase using that 1 ETH, it would enter the bookkeeping records as a long-term capital gain of $1800!
-Long-term capital gains fall under the 0%, 15%, or 20% tax bracket, depending on the investor's income.
+The accounting treatment for long-term capital gains falls under the 0%, 15%, or 20% tax bracket, depending on the investor's income.

 In the case that the investor would then further sell the NFT down the line for $8,000, it would represent a capital gain of $6,000!
 It falls under the category of a short-term capital gain and is taxed under the ordinary income tax bracket.